 Teaching opportunities exist at KIPP!

 What is it like to teach at KIPP?
 KIPP prioritizes and invests in unparalleled professional development, so you can improve your craft and grow at every stage of your career.
 With access to resources and support from colleagues across the nation, you’re never alone.

 In the classroom, your creativity is encouraged and embraced.
 Deliver rigorous academic instruction and character development in a way that excites your students and meets their unique needs.
 We believe every student will learn if given the opportunity.

 It’s more than a job.
 We’re here to prepare students with the skills and confidence to pursue the paths they choose in life.
-And, never stop learning.
+And, never stop learning ourselves.
 Teaching at KIPP is like nothing else.

 A student's brain is like a sponge, and it is our duty as teachers to imprint a positive tattoo on that brain of: joy, curiosity, grit, and love.Jerald Wolff, Teacher, KIPP Philadelphia Public Schools